Skip to main content

 Breaking the Cycle of Addiction

 Intervention, a desperate crisis, or a moment of clarity can break the cycle of addiction.
 Once the addict decides to stop using and expresses it outwardly in public to someone, time is of the essence.
 The cycle of addiction will pull the addict back in quickly.
-Family, friends, or the addict themself must seek treatment, get through detox, and begin living a sober lifestyle.
+Family, friends, or the addict themselves must seek treatment, get through detox, and begin living a sober lifestyle.
 Learning how to cope with pain, emotional or physical, without the use of a substance.

 Detox is the breaking point.
 It is advisable to enlist in medical detox and, in some cases, medication-assisted detox.
 Withdrawal symptoms are brutal.
 The cycle of addiction breaks when the brain chemistry is restored to normal, new positive, healthy coping mechanisms are learned and utilized, and the promise of sobriety becomes a priority and the goal.